-And fines are just the beginning of your problems when it comes to traffic citations.
-Points on your license can lead to hikes in your insurance premiums that can last for years.
-If you drive for a living, citations can cost you your job.
+Get stopped by a cop for something as minor as not using your turn signal, and you could end up with a ticket.
+And fines are just the beginning of your problems.
+Points on your license can lead to hikes in your insurance premiums that last for years.

 Talk your way out of it

-- Be still.
+For starters, remain still.
 Sit with your hands on the top of the steering wheel until the officer comes to the window.
 If you rummage around in your car, you could create suspicion and security concerns.

-- Always have your information.
-One of my four tickets was for not having my registration.
-That ticket was dismissed, but I could have avoided the hassle.
+When the officer asks for your ID, make sure you present it to him or her.
 Never drive without your driver’s license, proof of insurance, registration and any other document your state requires.
-Keep them up-to-date, and somewhere in your car where you can immediately lay your hands on them when you’re asked to produce them.
+Keep them up-to-date and located somewhere in your car where you can immediately lay your hands on them when asked to produce them.

 Prepare for court

 If you do get a ticket, the game’s not over.
 You can still fight it.

-Hiring a lawyer
+Consider hiring a lawyer

 The problem with pleading not guilty and going to trial is that even if you win, you’ll lose a lot of time.
-Because traffic court is typically crowded, it’s not unusual to sit in court for hours waiting for your case to be called, especially in urban areas.
+Because traffic court is typically crowded, it’s not unusual to sit for hours waiting for your case to be called, especially in urban areas.